AI Prompt Character Limits: A Practical Guide to Prompt Engineering

 Effective Prompt Structure

 Prompt effectiveness depends on structure as much as length.
-Design prompts with these four components:
+Design prompts with these four components, as covered in explore aphrodisiacs on Amazon:

 1. Role definition (20–50 words): Specify the AI's persona - "You are a legal document specialist."